Free planning checklist

 But transparency isn’t the tricky part; nonprofits can struggle with keeping track of their data (and lots of it!).
-That’s why organizations rely on digital tracking tools to collect the data that tells their impact stories.
-Here’s another place where we’re seeing the power of tech supporting the power of sharing your organization’s work in the world.
+That’s why organizations rely on digital tracking tools to collect the data that communicates their impact.

 Some nonprofits are sharing this data-driven transparency alongside impact stories directly to their social media profiles and we’re likely to see this trend continue to gain steam.